esuldin/dump1090/README.md

 understand why the program is not working for a given input.

-In this mode messages are displayed in an ASCII-art style graphical representation, where the individial magnitude bars sampled at 2Mhz are displayed.
+In this mode messages are displayed in an ASCII-art style graphical representation, where the individual magnitude bars sampled at 2Mhz are displayed.

 An index shows the sample number, where 0 is the sample where the first